Kylie Jenner Flaunts Spectacular Bust In Costa Rica

 Kylie’s curves took over Costa Rica

-Kylie bust was clearly doing making a statement in Costa Rica without her having to say much since she oozed sex appeal.
-She was accompanied by her boyfriend Tyga who also appeared in some of the photos especially as they walked along.
+Kylie’s bust was clearly making a statement in Costa Rica without her having to say much since she oozed sex appeal.
+She was accompanied by her boyfriend Tyga, who also appeared in some of the photos as they walked along.
 Another photo of the 19-year-old in the same swimsuit featured her flaunting her ample bust while in a swimming pool.
 One might be mistaken to think that it could not get any sexier but it did!

 “Jungle Bae,” Kylie captioned one of her outdoors photo with her boyfriend Tyga.

-Kylie Shows off, even more, skin in different swimsuit
+Kylie shows off even more skin in different swimsuit

 Kylie turned up the dial once more after switching to a different bikini, this time opting to go for a black bikini with some pink decorations that showed off more skin than the previous one.
 This time Kylie opted to go with a bikini top that showed off more cleavage as seen in one of her selfies which she took while indoors.
-The Skimpy outfit allowed her to flaunt her very pronounced curves all adding up to one gorgeous physique that many women would envy.
+The skimpy outfit allowed her to flaunt her very pronounced curves, all adding up to one gorgeous physique that many women would envy.
 Tyga is indeed one lucky guy.

 The reality star and her boyfriend even went on a helicopter tour ride during the Costa Rica getaway.
-Tyga’s son King Cairo also tagged along though his mother Blac Chyna did not go accompany them for the holiday.
+Tyga’s son King Cairo also tagged along, though his mother Blac Chyna did not go accompany them for the holiday.

-Almost the entire Kardashian family had traveled to Costa Rica including Kim who seems to be getting back to her normal lifestyle following a very tough season towards the end of last year.
+Almost the entire Kardashian family had traveled to Costa Rica, including Kim who seems to be getting back to her normal lifestyle following a very tough season towards the end of last year.
 Kylie was not the only one flaunting her figure during their fun-filled retreat since Kim, Kourtney and Khloe were also eager to get into their bikinis.
 Kris Jenner was also present and she brought along her boyfriend Korey Gamble.

-It looked like it was that time of the year where the members of the Jenner-Kardashian clan was spending time together.
+It looked like it was that time of the year where the members of the Jenner-Kardashian clan were spending time together.
 Despite the presence of the older Kardashian sisters, Kylie was clearly determined to show that she was no longer playing in the little league as she clearly demonstrated with her sexy photos.
 She has always been determined to be like her sisters and she even has her own makeup empire.
 Not bad for a 19-year-old.
 But she clearly has what it takes as far as being sexy is concerned and is also determined to keep her fans entertained.
 With that being said, Kylie’s latest photos from her trip to Costa Rica with her family come pretty close to being the sexiest posts she has on Instagram.

 [Featured Image by Loreen Sarkis/Getty Images]